celo-org/celo-proposals/CIPs/cip-communit-rewards-reserve.md

 ## Motivation

 The stable coins, and with them the underlying reserve, are now maintained by Mento.
-As an independent entity it should not directly receive funds designated for the community fund.
+As an independent entity, it should not directly receive funds designated for the community fund.

 Additionally the protocol gets simplified by reducing the number of conditional actions.